ENGN2912B-2018/MTS-A/README.md

     We used the standard JPEG quantization matrix and quality ratio formalism to compress information stored in the high frequency Fourier coefficients.
 - Huffman Coding

-    The coefficient matrix was scanned in a zigzag fashion(we also stop scanning as soon as we find more than five zero coefficients) and Huffman encoding was used to assign each Fourier coefficient a bit string.
+    The coefficient matrix was scanned in a zigzag fashion(we also stop scanning as soon as we find more than five zero coefficients) before being Huffman encoded and vice versa(Huffman decoding and zigzag unpacking).

 ## Network Programming
 Client-server model with TCP communication protocol was implemented to transfer Huffman codes through an asynchronous network.